allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 In our services ecosystem it is usually the case that services can handle a limited amount of requests per second.
 We show how we introduced a new algorithm for our publish–subscribe queue system.
-The road to production deployment highlights some key distributed systems' takeaways we'd like to discuss.
+The road to production deployment highlights some key distributed systems’ takeaways we’d like to discuss.

 ### Rate limiting

-Rate of requests is definitely not the only limitation we impose on our systems, but with confidence we might say it's the first one that comes to mind when considering input data.
+Rate of requests is definitely not the only limitation we impose on our systems, but with confidence we might say it’s the first one that comes to mind when considering input data.
 Among others, we might find throughput (kb/s) or the size of individual requests.

 We are going to focus on limiting the rate of requests to a service from the perspective of a publish–subscribe message broker.
-In our case it's Hermes, which wraps Kafka and inverts a pull consumption model to a push based model.
+In our case it’s Hermes, which wraps Kafka and inverts a pull consumption model to a push based model.

 In case of Kafka, the consumer controls the rate at which it reads messages.
-That's a direct consequence of the pull model.
+That’s a direct consequence of the pull model.

 Hermes has a more difficult job.
 On one side, it reads messages from Kafka.
 Then, it controls the delivery to clients, which might involve handling failures.
-It's vital for Hermes to take care of guaranteeing a required delivery rate.
+It’s vital for Hermes to take care of guaranteeing a required delivery rate.

-Implementing a new algorithm in Hermes was an interesting challenge and we'd like to share our experience.
+Implementing a new algorithm in Hermes was an interesting challenge and we’d like to share our experience.
 We think it shows some reoccuring themes with distributed systems.
 A real world example is always an interesting spark for discussion.

 ### Hermes architecture

-Before we move to the depths of the problem, let's explain what Hermes actually does from an architectural point of view when delivering messages.
+Before we move to the depths of the problem, let’s explain what Hermes actually does from an architectural point of view when delivering messages.

 ![Hermes architecture](/img/articles/2017-03-03-hermes-max-rate/architecture.png)

-Hermes' clients include *Producers* that publish messages.
+Hermes’ clients include *Producers* that publish messages.
 These messages can be read by other clients, called *Consumers*.

 Hermes users operate on *topics*, to which they write messages using *Hermes Frontends*.